codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 **Q. Does Codefresh support infrastructure as code?**
 A. Yes, there is nothing special to it.
 See the [Terraform]({{site.baseurl}}/docs/yaml-examples/examples/terraform/) and [Pulumi]({{site.baseurl}}/docs/yaml-examples/examples/pulumi/) examples.

-**Q. Can I connect my own Docker registry instead of the internal one?**
+**Q. Can I connect my own Docker registry i?**
-A. Yes, the [built-in Docker registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/) is automatically available to all pipelines, but you can still connect your [own external registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/).
+A. Yes, you can connect your [own external registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/) as long as Codefresh has network access to it.

 **Q. My Kubernetes cluster has automatic scaling/monitoring/logging.
 Will Codefresh have issues with it?**
 A. Codefresh is using the standard Kubernetes API available to all compliant Kubernetes distributions.
 After a deployment is finished, Codefresh does not tamper with the cluster in any way.